B & D Fair Play

 Tony Pepworth Trophy

 In memory of Tony, a trophy in his name is awarded at the Annual Dinner to the team with the best average Fair Play mark.
 The final decision will be made by the Committee.

-The Captains & umpires should make sure that all those who officiate in the game, know what has been agreed.
+The Captains & Umpires should make sure that all those who officiate in the game, know what has been agreed.